sf-wdi-17/notes/assignments/week-01/_1_monday/README.md

 To figure out whodunit, you need access to a command line.

-Once you're ready, clone this repo.
+Once you're ready, clone this repo by typing `git clone git@github.com:sf-wdi-17/notes.git` in your command line.

 Open a Terminal, go to the location of the files, and start by reading the file 'instructions'.